 A smaller factor in consideration are any obstacles at play: awkward angles, high walls, etc. One of the ballparks listed has the shortest distances down either line in baseball, but one large, looming obstacle presents itself in left field.

 While there are many stadiums to choose from, this list will focus only on currently used stadiums.
 This is to maintain consistency with another list on the ballparks with the shortest dimensions.
-However, if you want a challenge, most of these historical stadiums have larger dimensions and higher walls than current stadiums, making hitting homers a difficult endeavor.
+However, if you want a challenge, most of the historical stadiums have larger dimensions and higher walls than current stadiums, making hitting homers a difficult endeavor.

 The list will be in alphabetical order by stadium name with the name of the team that plays there in parentheses.
 Ballpark dimensions will be given in feet with the left field foul pole measurement first, then left-center, center, right-center, and right field foul pole.